UKMysterrr/UKMysterrr/README.md

     public function getFutureGoal(): string
     {
-        return 'To live a life of extreme sports, and code something essential.';
+        return 'Find a life enjoying the work you do.';
     }
 }
 ?>